-- The Site is not within or adjacent to any European sites, so there is no risk of direct effects - There are no surface water or other pathways linking the Site to any European sites, so there is no risk of indirect effects on water quality - Habitats within the Site are unsuitable for any of the birds associated with nearby SPAs, so there is no risk of indirect effects from noise or visual disturbance
+- The Site is not within or adjacent to any European sites, so there is no risk of direct effects - There are no surface water (or other) pathways linking the Site to any European sites, so there is no risk of indirect effects - Habitats within the Site are unsuitable for any of the birds associated with nearby SPAs.

 Appropriate Assessment Screening must consider the potential implications of a project both in isolation and in combination with other plans and projects in the surrounding area.
-An 'in-combination effect' can occur when a project will have a perceptible but non-significant effect on a European site (when considered in isolation), that subsequently becomes significant when the additive effects of other plans and projects are considered.
+An 'incombination effect' can occur when a project will have a perceptible but non-significant residual effect on a European site (when considered in isolation), that subsequently becomes significant when the additive effects of other plans and projects are considered.
 However, as the proposed development poses no risk of impacts on European sites in isolation, the risk of in-combination effects can also be ruled out.

-Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended), it can be excluded on the basis of objective scientific information following screening, that the plan or project, individually or in combination with other plans or projects, will have a significant effect on a European site.
+Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011, it can be concluded that the proposed development will not be likely to have a significant effect on any European sites.
 On this basis, the assessment can conclude at Stage 1 of the Appropriate Assessment process, and it is not necessary to proceed to Stage 2.